lidofinance/lido-improvement-proposals/LIPS/lip-41.md

 author: George Avsetsin
 discussions-to: <research.lido.fi thread to be created>
 created: 2026-08-04
-updated: 2026-08-10
+updated: 2026-08-11
 ---

 # Lean Bunker Mode

 ## Simple Summary

-Make Bunker Mode leaner by replacing its complex, maintenance-heavy activation and withdrawal finalization logic with simpler rules calibrated conservatively.
+Simplify Bunker Mode activation and withdrawal finalization with a current-state slashing-impact check and a DAO-configurable request-age delay.

 ## Abstract

 This proposal simplifies how Bunker Mode is activated and how its safe border is calculated, without changing its on-chain interface.

-**Bunker Mode activation** (if any of the following occurs):
+**Bunker Mode is activated if either:**

 - the simulated CL rebase is negative;
-- a significant amount of Lido validator stake is slashed;
-- network-wide slashings materially increase losses for slashed Lido validators.
+- the current slashing-impact estimate reaches the configured threshold.

 **Finalization:**

-- in Bunker Mode: recent requests become eligible after a fixed, DAO-configurable delay while the mode remains active;
-- in Turbo Mode: the ordinary request timestamp margin is increased.
+- all requests must satisfy the ordinary request timestamp margin, which is increased;
+- while Bunker Mode remains active, requests must also be older than a DAO-configurable delay.

 ## Motivation

 **Problem.** A slashing or other validator failure can become observable before its full loss reaches the stETH share rate.
+Withdrawal requests are finalized at the lower of their request-time share rate and the post-report share rate.
 Without a delay, users can finalize withdrawals before the loss is reported and shift it to remaining holders.
 The [original Bunker design](https://research.lido.fi/t/withdrawals-for-lido-on-ethereum-bunker-mode-design-and-implementation/3890) prevents this by keeping recent withdrawal requests exposed to losses that are already known or reasonably expected.

 **Current approach.** The current oracle activates Bunker Mode for a negative CL rebase, slashings expected to cause a future negative rebase, or an abnormally low rebase ending in a negative tail.
 While Bunker Mode is active, it combines a negative-rebase border with a border derived from incomplete slashings considered associated with queued requests.

 **Drawbacks.** The slashing and abnormal-rebase paths estimate future penalties or rewards, query historical beacon states, and approximate request-to-slashing associations.
 They depend on Ethereum penalty timing, validator lifecycle rules, and report cadence.
 This makes independent oracle implementations difficult and creates recurring maintenance across Ethereum forks for logic intended only for rare incidents.

-**Proposed approach.** This proposal replaces those calculations with current-state checks calibrated conservatively and a fixed Bunker finalization delay while the mode remains active.
-It also increases the ordinary request timestamp margin to preserve the time horizon covered by the removed abnormal-rebase checks.
-Requests are already finalized at the lower of their request-time share rate and the post-report share rate, so holding them until a loss is reported preserves the original protection without forecasting a future rebase or associating individual requests with slashings.
+**Proposed approach.** This proposal replaces those calculations with current-state checks and a fixed Bunker finalization delay while the mode remains active.
+It also increases the ordinary request timestamp margin so requests created during the longest interval sampled by the removed abnormal-rebase check remain ineligible for the same report.

 ## Specification